stianst/keycloak-containers-demo/README.md

 address and click `Log In`.
 Open your email and you should have a mail with a link which will authenticate you and bring you to the JS Console.

-Now let's add OTP to the mix.
+Now let's add WebAuthn to the mix.
 Open the [Keycloak Admin Console](http://localhost:8080/auth/admin/).
 Go back to the `Browser-email` flow.
 Click `Actions` and `Add execution`.
-Select `OTP Form`.
+Select `WebAuthn Authenticator`.
 Then mark it as `Required`.
+You also need to register the WebAuthn required action.

+Select `Required Actions`, `Register`, then select `WebAuthn Register` and click `Ok`.

 Open the [JS Console](http://localhost:8000) and click Logout.
 Login again.
-After you've done the email based login you will be prompted to configure OTP.
-You'll need Google Authenticator or FreeOTP on your phone to try this out.
+After you've done the email based login you will be prompted to configure WebAuthn.
+You'll need a WebAuthn security key to try this out.